Enabling continual learning in ecological restoration

 This can enable experimental plantings within some projects and could address a broad range of important questions.
 For example, to determine the role of seed choice, what influence microbial inoculation has on plant growth, how adaptable plants are to different environmental stressors.

-This project provides the opportunity to develop networks and infrastructure that will better enable continual learning from ecological restoration.
 The establishment of experimental plots within practitioner based plantings can build science-practitioner partnerships and enhance the exchange of knowledge as well as support improved science and restoration outcomes.

 The role of WABSI